All posts

 You still need an email stack

-Most HeyReach teams we see still run Smartlead or Instantly alongside it for email.
-Two sequencers, two audience lists, manual reply triage.
+Most HeyReach teams we see still run Smartlead or Instantly alongside it for email, which means two sequencers, two audience lists, and reply triage done by hand.
 “LinkedIn-only” only works if you’re actually LinkedIn-only, and almost nobody is.

 How Verbiflow approaches it